The Heart of Spiritual Tending

 A good spiritual companion does not force a particular path but follows the seeker’s lead.
 Some seekers want a spiritual companion who shares their tradition, while others seek a companion outside their faith to gain fresh perspectives.
 Some desire silence and contemplation, while others process best through storytelling or creative expression.

-Whatever the seeker’s background, spiritual direction honors their agency.
+Whatever the explorer's background, spiritual direction honors their agency.
 It is an invitation, not an imposition—a practice of co-discerning rather than dictating.
-The companion creates a place of radical hospitality where they are the host and the seeker is the guest.
+The companion creates a place of radical hospitality where they are the host and the explorer is the guest.
 In this safer space the guest is invited to explore and discover what is true, real, and possible.

 The Companion's Ethos and Preparation